qsctr/material-tasks/README.md

 - deleting tasks / marking as done

-- changing project of existing tasks
+- changing project of an existing task